Design and benchmarks for emulating Kondo dynamics on a quantum chip: Numerical simulations

 The magnetization dynamics for $N = 10$ are plotted in blue in Figures~\ref{fig:main-img} c), \ref{fig:sz-plots1}.
 On comparing the resulting impurity magnetization curves obtained from the $N = 10$ and $N = 6$ sites, we observe that the long-time dynamics in both scenarios remains similar and features oscillations with various time periods and {magnitudes} about a long-time asymptotic value.
 The value of this long-time asymptote has a smaller magnitude for $N = 10$ sites at the Toulouse point, while it is comparable in the isotropic case.
 We also observe that the amplitudes for oscillations are much more damped for $N = 10$ sites, and mostly smaller frequencies (time periods of the order of nearly 100 steps) are dominant.
 Both the $N = 10$ and $N = 6$ site curves seem to reach their asymptotic values in roughly the same number of Floquet steps.

-Since the entanglement measures, Fig.~\ref{fig:ent-plots}, are directly dependent on the impurity magnetization, we have the same observations there as well, explaining why in the $N = 10$ curve the entanglement measures seem to oscillate much less than the $N = 6$ site case after longer times.
+Since the entanglement measures, Figs.~\ref{fig:sz-plots1} c) and d), are directly dependent on the impurity magnetization, we have the same observations there as well, explaining why in the $N = 10$ curve the entanglement measures seem to oscillate much less than the $N = 6$ site case after longer times.